linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <div><center><font size=".5"><b>Image: GDELT monitors world wide news and is a lens into human society.</b> </font></center></div>
 </div>
 <br>

 ### What is GDELT?

 GDELT is a service that monitors print, broadcast, and web news media in over 100 languages from nearly all countries in the world.
 Enabled by this constant stream of news data, GDELT can monitor breaking news events anywhere on the planet.
-GDELT data can identify news providers who have a history of generating original content earliest for breaking issues in certain parts of the world.
-Conversely, GDELT data can also find news providers who specialize in redisseminating another provider's content with a focus on exposing more substantive news to wider audiences at the cost of speed.
-And finally, GDELT makes building news timelines a simple job as we will see in this post.
-All information about an event is presented chronologically.
+Equipped with parsed news data, it is possible to identify news providers who have a history of generating original content earliest for breaking issues in certain parts of the world.
+Conversely, analysis of GDELT data can show which news providers specialize in redisseminating another provider’s content.
+In this case, a provider would value pushing out more substantive news to wider audiences at the cost of speed.
+Finally, as we will demonstrate in this tutorial, GDELT can be used to build event timelines.<br><br>

-### GDELT's Coding System: CAMEO Codes
+### GDELT’s Coding System: CAMEO Codes

 The CAMEO code is the center of GDELT data analysis.
-CAMEO, which stands for <a href="https://en.wikipedia.org/wiki/Conflict_and_Mediation_Event_Observations" target="_blank">Conflict and Mediation Event Observations</a>, is a framework for coding event data to support the study of political and violent events.
-Each GDELT record has a CAMEO code that is a pivot point to filter and categorize news content.
-Combining CAMEO code filtering with GDELT's geo-inferencing service, we can build pipelines that monitor news at the city level  (or state or country or continent) on topics across the globe.
-The [coding system is pretty extensive](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf) with codes for diplomatic, military, societal, criminal, and economic events.
-For example, to track all news on mass killings in Kigali, Rwanda, we only need to filter on CAMEO code '202' and the [geonames feature identifier for Kigali,  '-2181358' ](http://www.geonames.org/) .
+CAMEO, which stands for <a href="https://en.wikipedia.org/wiki/Conflict_and_Mediation_Event_Observations" target="_blank">Conflict and Mediation Event Observations</a>, is a coding framework used to support the study of political and violent events.
+After passing through a series of extractors and machine learning algorithms, each news story is asigned a CAMEO code, geoinferenced location, and a series of other metadata tags for analysis.
+As its quite possible for a single news story to cover multiple topics (e.g. US President speech on multiple issues), it's possible for a single news story to have multiple CAMEO codes and GDELT entries.
+CAMEO codes, along with other parsed values in the GDELT record, can be used to filter and categorize news content.
+We can subsequently use this filtering pipeline to automatically monitor news at the city, state, or country level on multiple topics across the globe.
+The coding system is pretty extensive with codes for diplomatic, military, societal, criminal, and economic events or actors.
+For example, to track all news on mass killings in Kigali, Rwanda, we only need to filter on CAMEO code ‘202’ and the geonames feature identifier (feature ID) for Kigali, ‘-2181358’ .<br><br>

-For all of GDELT's strengths, it would be intellectually dishonest for me to ignore the reported weaknesses.
-To see what others have identified as strengths and weaknesses, see [M.D.
-Ward et al's **Comparing GDELT and ICEWS Event Data**](https://www.researchgate.net/publication/303211430_Comparing_GDELT_and_ICEWS_event_data).
-One oft cited weakness is duplicates; we'll introduce a quick fix to reduce duplicates when analyzing a specific CAMEO event code.
+For all of GDELT’s strengths, it would be intellectually dishonest for me to ignore the reported weaknesses.
+To see what others have identified as strengths and weaknesses, see M.D.
+Ward et al’s Comparing GDELT and ICEWS Event Data.
+One oft cited weakness is duplicates; we’ll introduce a quick fix to reduce duplicates when analyzing a specific CAMEO event code.<br><br>

+Now that we understand GDELT, let's jump back into the story.

 <hr>
 ### A Killer Neutralized...

+<p style="font-family:courier;"><i>

-<p style="font-family:courier;"><i>At least six officers searched Mandalay Bay hotel floor by floor before they found Paddock's room within hours of the shooting.
-Paddock, a 64-year old resident of a Mesquite, Nevada retirement community, had apparently rented two rooms in the hotel four days before the massacre on September 28.
-He reportedly fired at the officers through the door before Las Vegas Metropolitan Police Department (LVMPD) SWAT used explosives to breach room 32135.
-Inside, they found Paddock dead from a self-inflicted gunshot.  <br><br>
+Las Vegas responders continued their search for the shooter as the terrifying sound of quick-succesion gunshots engulfed the festival grounds.
+At least six officers searched Mandalay Bay hotel floor by floor before they found Paddock's room within minutes of the shooting.
+Paddock, a 64-year old resident of a Mesquite, Nevada retirement community, had apparently rented two rooms in the hotel four days before the massacre.
+As they closed in on his position, Paddock reportedly fired at the officers through the door before <a href="https://www.lvmpd.com/en-us/Pages/default.aspx" target="_blank">Las Vegas Metropolitan Police Department (LVMPD) SWAT</a> used explosives to breach room 32135.
+Inside, they found Paddock dead.
+He had killed himself.
+After 10 minutes of terror that seemed like an eternity, it was finally over.<br><br>

 The barrage from the 32nd floor lasted several minutes but the damage was extensive.
 Initially, the number of fatalities had climbed to 20.
 Two hours later, the number had pushed past 50, making it the deadliest active shooter event in recent history.
 At least two off-duty police officers were shot and killed.
 Two other police officers were injured, one of them critically.
 Over 500 people were wounded.</i></p>